 (2) No user is entitled to a particular workstation in the reading room.
 Users may be assigned to a workstation by the supervisor.

-(3) Booths may only be used to consult microforms; special permission must be granted for the consultation of other archive items in booths.
+(3) Booths may only be used to consult microforms; special permission is required to use other archive items in booths.

 § 4 Handling of Archive Material